 Brake pads and brake rotors are classified as wear items.
 As a result, brake fluids, pads, shoes and rotors should be assessed at regular intervals to ensure that your brake system is working effectively.

-At Tucketts Tyrepower Hastings, we recommend the use of premium brake pads and components, and we offer disc and drum machining.
-If you're in Hastings, give us a call on (03) 5979 3844 to discuss your brake repairs today.
+At Tucketts Tyrepower Hastings, we recommend the use of premium brake pads and components.
+We also offer disc and drum machining.
+If you're in Hastings, or the surrounding areas, including Somerville, Tyab, Bittern, Crib Point, Balnarring and the Mornington Peninsula, call us on (03) 5979 3844 to discuss your brake servicing and repairs today.

-When you press your brake pedal, you engage a complex system.
-Here's how it works: the applying of the brake pedal forces brake fluid to engage systems that force the brake pad onto the brake disc rotor, causing friction and bringing your car to a stop.
-The brake pads of your car are fitted to the brake caliper, this is the part of the car that applies and releases the brake pads from the disc rotor.
+There’s a lot you don’t see when you step on the brakes.
+Pressing the brake pedal sends out fluid that activate your braking system.
+This forces the brake pad onto the disc rotor, causing friction and bringing your car to a stop.
+The brake pads of your car are fitted to the brake calliper.
+This is the part of the car that applies and releases the brake pads from the disc rotor.

 Over time, friction wears down the brake pads, and they begin to lose their stopping power and cause damage to your brake pistons.
 This is why brake pads will need replacing pretty regularly.

 Your brake callipers house one or more pistons depending on the model of your brakes.
 These pistons push or release when the brake pedal is operated.
 Specifically designed rubber components ensure that hydraulic brake fluid does not leak or allow dirt into the system.
 This is another element to keep an eye on when maintaining your brakes.